Wild rice: Use by Native Americans

 Tribes that are recorded as historically harvesting Zizania aquatica are the Dakota, Menominee, Meskwaki, Ojibwe, Cree, Omaha, Ponca, Thompson, and Ho-Chunk (Winnebago).
 Native people who utilized Zizania palustris are the Ojibwe, Ottawa/Odawa and Potawatomi.
 Ways of preparing it varied from stewing the grains with venison stock and/or maple syrup, making it into stuffings for wild birds, or even steaming it into sweets like puffed rice, or rice pudding sweetened with maple syrup.
 For these groups, the harvest of wild rice is an important cultural (and often economic) event.
-The Omǣqnomenēwak tribe were named Omanoominii by the neighboring Ojibwa after this plant.
+The Omǣqnomenēwak tribe take their name, and the name Omanoominii that the neighboring Ojibwa use for them, from this plant.
 Many places in Illinois, Indiana, Manitoba, Michigan, Minnesota, Ontario, Saskatchewan, and Wisconsin are named after this plant, including Mahnomen, Minnesota, and Menomonie, Wisconsin; many lakes and streams bear the name "Rice", "Wildrice", "Wild Rice", or "Zizania".

 Commercialisation

 Because of its nutritional value and taste, wild rice increased in popularity in the late 20th century, and commercial cultivation began in the U.S. and Canada to supply the increased demand.
 In 1950, James and Gerald Godward started experimenting with wild rice in a one-acre meadow north of Brainerd, Minnesota.
 They constructed dikes around the acre, dug ditches for drainage, and put in water controls.
 In the fall, they tilled the soil.
 Then, in the spring of 1951, they acquired 50 lb of seed from Wildlife Nurseries Inc. They scattered the seed onto the soil, diked it in, and flooded the paddy.
 Much to their surprise, since they were told wild rice needs flowing water to grow well, the seeds sprouted and produced a crop.
 They continued to experiment with wild rice throughout the early 1950s and were the first to officially cultivate the previously wild crop.

 In the United States, the main producers are California and Minnesota (where it is the official state grain), and it is mainly cultivated in paddy fields.
 In Canada, it is usually harvested from natural bodies of water; the largest producer is Saskatchewan.
 Wild rice is also produced in Hungary and Australia.
-In Hungary, cultivation started in 1974 on the rice field of Szarvas.
+In Hungary, cultivation started in 1989.